mozilla-releng/relengdocs/signing/cert_levels_and_best_practices.md

 The `dep`, aka `depend` certs, tend to be self-signed or otherwise non-shipping certs.
 (The name comes from the Netscape days, when `depend` builds were builds that pulled the latest CVS changes on top of the previous build's source without clobbering the objdir; `clobber` builds, which nuked and recloned the tree, were significantly slower but more likely to produce a shippable candidate build.)

-We do bake in some of these keys into, say Firefox Nightly to allow for installing addons signed with the dep addon-signing keys, or for installing updates signed with the dep mar-signing key, so these keys aren't fully throwaway, but we tend to not be as concerned about the security of these keys.
+We do bake in some of these keys into, say Firefox Nightly to allow for installing addons signed with the dep addon-signing keys, or for installing updates signed with the dep mar-signing key, or for automated tests to accept a given signature, so these keys aren't fully throwaway, but we tend to not be as concerned about the security of these keys.

 Dep key generation varies by key format; we've documented it on the [mana page](https://mana.mozilla.org/wiki/pages/viewpage.action?spaceKey=RelEng&title=Signing#Signing-Acquiringkeys).